jchris/sofa/README.md

 Once you have that installed and the tests passing, you can install CouchApp and the blog software.

-### Setup Admin Access

-If you are going to put your blog in public, you'll want to follow the [instructions on the CouchDB wiki about how to set up an Admin account](http://wiki.apache.org/couchdb/Setting_up_an_Admin_account).

-Note that admin accounts are still new, and that they may have strange impacts on the ability to replicate design docs or databases that contain validation functions.

 ## Install CouchApp

 CouchApp makes it easy to edit application that are hosted in CouchDB, by keeping a correspondence between a set of files, and a CouchDB design document.